Disappearance of Sofia Juarez: Current status

+In March 2021, the Kennewick Police Department created a website devoted to Sofia's disappearance.
+It describes how Sofia's disappearance impacted the community, adding "Sofia was a beacon of sunshine who had a bright and innocent life stolen from her.
+Her family, friends and community have lived under a dark cloud since she was taken from us.
+Sofia was, and still is, loved by all who knew her."

 In May 2021, a video on TikTok was published with a 22-year-old woman who resembled age-progressed images of Sofia, leading the Kennewick Police to open an investigation into the video.

 In August 2021, The Vanished Podcast released an episode on Sofia's story including interviews with the original and current investigators and an update on the TikTok lead.